Ananym/welcome-to-nexus/character/99-equipment.md

 ## Shields

 After completing your path-specific Nagnang guild quest, you can run the Nagnag Armory quest to earn your shield.
-Most people delay their first Nagnag armory run until 99+ to receive the 97+ shield with help from level 99 players. <99s, level 99 players, and il-san+ players will enter different tiers of Nagnag armory.
+Most people delay their first Nagnag armory run until 99+ to receive the 97+ shield with help from level 99 players.
+Players under 99, level 99 players, and il-san+ players will enter different tiers of Nagnag armory.
+Only rogues and expert mages can comfortably solo this quest - others will need to find friends.
 Not everybody bothers to collect a shield immediately or update their shield for every mark, depending on how happy they are with their current AC investment.

 ## Subaccessories